llvm/torch-mlir/docs/development.md

 ###### [About MLIR debugging](https://mlir.llvm.org/getting_started/Debugging/)

 ##### (Optional) Append options to enable build optimizations
-This will build `libtorch` / `PyTorch` wheels from source and requires [the enablement mentioned earlier](#optional-enable-quicker-builds).
-If these options cause issues, just skip them for now.

 If you anticipate needing to frequently rebuild LLVM, append: